 Elizabeth Huey's paintings explore human connection and healing.
-Central to Huey’s practice is an engagement with passion and delirium and our society’s extraordinary attempts to create or cure these conditions.
-Her figures are often immersed in scenes of rehabilitation and recreation.
-Born from a substratum of wild, expressive paint, the architectural and figural elements of her work hail from a multiplicity of styles and eras.
-Huey draws imagery from her own photographs as well as an ever expanding collection of found photos, googled snapshots and historical research to delve into the complexities of her subjects.
+Born from a substratum of expressive paint, the architectural and figural elements in her work hail from a multiplicity of styles and eras.
+Huey draws imagery from her own photographs as well as an ever expanding collection of found snapshots.
+Historical research is employed to delve into the complexities of her subjects.
 Driven to depict the inner motivations of the heroic, Huey’s paintings are portraits of the miraculous.
 The spatial arrangements and scale shifts support a hypnagogic sense of seeing things from the inside out.
 One gets the sense that myriad forces are at work in the minds of each protagonist.
 Ultimately, Huey’s paintings are about remembrance and reconstruction: a totemic reminder of our human capacity to overcome trauma and draw invention from catastrophe.

 Her work has been featured in Artforum, Boston Globe, The New York Times, Slate, Washington Post, Vice, Village Voice, The Wild Magazine, Wired Magazine, among others.